R2Northstar/NorthstarWiki/docs/installing-northstar/troubleshooting.md

     - [If you can't open the console](#i-cant-open-the-console)
 2. Adding `-vanilla` to your launch options
     - [How to add launch options](#adding-launch-options)

+## Authentication Failed when clicking Launch Northstar

+Before trying this check out [this](#failed-to-initialize-origin-origin-core-seems-to-be-running-but-the-lsx-authentication-challenge-failed-no-communication-with-core-is-possible)\
+If that didn't work DM me on discord (Petar#0389) and tell me if it did or didn't work.\
+Alternative to that fix:

+1. Close the game
+2. Open task manager
+3. End Origin (everything origin related)
+4. Launch Origin as admin
+5. Start the game through Origin with `-northstar` in [launch options](#adding-launch-options)
+6. See if that fixed it